 These decorative concrete spheres can be used for small plants or herbs, or spray the inside with Rust-Oleum Metallics, pop in a candle, and add unique lighting to your next outdoor event.

-I saw these concrete pots on a German craft supplies website.
+If you want to make your own concrete pots of a sphere shape, I saw these concrete pots on a German craft supplies website.
 Although the products used are not available locally, I decided to give it a go using local materials.
 While it took a few days to make them look the same, my concrete sphere came out nicely.
 The layered bandages and Rockset make the concrete sphere very strong.

 YOU WILL NEED: